e-Spirit/javascript-content-api-library/integrationtests/README.md

 # Integration Tests

 Here you can find a guide for using integration tests of the FSXAApi.

 ## Requirements

 Add .env file in folder "/src/integrationtests/" (for reference check .env.template).

 IMPORTANT: Make sure to only use an isolated testing environment as data gets written and deleted there.

 ## Write testing data to caas

-Make sure to always include "_id" and "locale" properties in your testing data, otherwise using the CaaSTestingClient won't work properly!
+Make sure to always include "\_id" and "locale" properties in your testing data, otherwise using the CaasTestingClient won't work properly!

 You can perform a simple typecheck with the "TestDocument" interface like this: